unbit/spockfs/README.md

 Testing
 =======

 The `spockfs_tests.py` script is included in the sources.
-It expects a filesystem mounted under /tmp/.spockfs_testdir.
+It expects a filesystem mounted under /tmp/.spockfs_testdir (ensure the dir mounted under it is empty, as the test will CLEAR it before running !!!).
 Once the filesystem is mounted just run it:

 ```sh
 python spockfs_tests.py